jguhlin/minimap2-rs/README.md

 ### 0.1.12 UNRELEASED
 * Add with_seq to support indexing a single sequence (as per mappy: https://github.com/lh3/minimap2/blob/master/python/mappy.pyx#L115)
-* minimap2-rs: update rust-htslib dep
+* minimap2-rs: update rust-htslib deps
 * simdutf8 now optional dependency requiring map-file feature to be enabled
 * Support soft-clipping string in CIGAR.
 WARNING: Does not support hard clipping.
 Please open an issue if you need this.
+* Update minimap to 2.26

 ### 0.1.11